 As the first desalination plant to be built independent of a power plant in Abu Dhabi , Taweelah will help support the UAE’s vision in lowering carbon dioxide emissions, while reducing gas consumption by decoupling power and water production for the winter and summer seasons.

 Water desalination infrastructure is essential to the long-term sustainable development across the Middle East, but they are also capital-intensive projects.
 For Taweelah, Siemens Financial Services (SFS) is proud to have facilitated the state-of-the-art project utilizing technology from Siemens.
-Providing tailored project financing and technology as a holistic solution is a combination unique in the market and vital to enabling critical infrastructure.Siobhan Smyth, CEO of Project and Structured Debt Europe/Asia, Siemens Financial Services
+Providing tailored project financing and technology as a holistic solution is a combination unique in the market and vital to enabling critical infrastructure.Siobhan Smyth, Head of Project and Structured Debt Europe/Asia, Siemens Financial Services

 Looking into the future, the combined effects of population and prosperity are projected to triple the water demand in the Middle East in the next few decades .
 To sustainably cope with such needs, the impact of smart technology, and the financing solutions tailored to invest in them early, will remain essential for the rapidly developing region.